Laurel, Maryland

-Laurel is a city in Maryland, United States, located midway between Washington, D.C., and Baltimore on the banks of the Patuxent River, in northern Prince George's County.
-Its population was 30,060 at the 2020 census.
-Founded as a mill town in the early 19th century, Laurel expanded local industry and was later able to become an early commuter town for Washington and Baltimore workers following the arrival of the Baltimore and Ohio Railroad in 1835.
+Laurel is a city in Prince George's County, Maryland, United States.
+It is located between Washington, D.C., and Baltimore on the banks of the Patuxent River.
+Formally, Laurel is part of the Washington Metropolitan Area, and its population was 30,060 at the 2020 census.
+Founded as a mill town in the early 19th century, Laurel expanded local industry, and later became an early commuter town for Washington and Baltimore workers, following the arrival of the Baltimore and Ohio Railroad in 1835.
 Largely residential today, the city maintains a historic district centered on its Main Street.

-The Department of Defense has a prominent presence in the Laurel area today, with the Fort Meade Army base, the NSA and Johns Hopkins' Applied Physics Laboratory all located nearby.
-Laurel Park, a thoroughbred horse racetrack, is located just outside the city limits.

 History

 Natural history

 Many dinosaur fossils from the Cretaceous Era are preserved in a 7.5 acre park in Laurel.
 The site, which among other finds has yielded fossilized teeth from Astrodon and Priconodon species, has been called the most prolific in the eastern United States.

 From the Late Glacial age in 10,700 B.C. to 8,500 B.C., Laurel's climate warmed and changed from a spruce forest to a hardwood forest.
 In the Late Archaic period from 4,000 to 1,000 B.C., Laurel would have been covered primarily with an oak and hickory forest.